fulmotalkseries-donotusethis/leadership-notes-and-talks/FILE9__namaste-bharat.md

 Co-founded ***Namaste Bharat*** magazine—a global publication created to amplify the stories, achievements, and cultural heritage of the global Indian diaspora.
 The publication subsequently expanded its editorial scope and reach, evolving into ***Pravasi Indians*** magazine.

-This role bridged cultural journalism, strategic communications, community building, and digital audience growth across international boundaries.
+This role bridged cultural journalism, community building, and digital audience growth across international boundaries.

 ---